all Zweiradler Tours

 heat it Insect Bite Healer

 Mini gadget for treating mosquito bites with heat via smartphone.
+It is only of limited help, but so small and light that we keep carrying it with us.

 4 g